 Welcome to Ave Maria Law, a Catholic and Florida Law School

 Ave Maria School of Law is an independent Florida law school established in 1999.
-At Ave Maria Law, our goal for students is to create an educational philosophy that emphasizes the moral foundations of the law, presents insights from the Catholic intellectual tradition, and encourages a broader perspective of the law and its primary role in society.
+At Ave Maria Law, our goal for law students is to create an educational philosophy that emphasizes the moral foundations of the law, presents insights from the Catholic intellectual tradition, and encourages a broader perspective of Florida law and its primary role in society.

-This Florida law school encompasses a carefully curated curriculum designed to ensure our graduates will be well prepared to practice law in any jurisdiction and employment area.
+This Florida law school encompasses a carefully curated curriculum designed to ensure our graduates will be well prepared to practice law in any jurisdiction and legal institution.
 Ave Maria School of Law students come to embrace the law as a vocation.
 They understand that the law, morality, and the common good are inextricably linked, and they leave their studies with a true understanding of the harmony of faith and reason, or Fides et Ratio, our motto.
-Ave Maria Law School provides a unique environment and sense of community where our students come to study law and attain their law degree in Florida.
+Our Florida law school provides a unique environment and sense of community where our students come to study law and attain their law degree in Florida.
 Situated on a 12-acre site in beautiful Naples located in southwest Florida, Ave Maria Law is just minutes away from the Gulf of Mexico.
 The atmosphere strikes a perfect balance between vibrant and relaxing.
 Our student body embraces a commitment to a community unified in faith allowing students to not only strive for their greatest success in law school, but also become the best person they can be on a personal level.
 As Southwest Florida’s law school, Ave Maria Law is a great choice for the study of law both from a professional and personal perspective.
 We look forward to hearing from you!

-Learn More Request a Visit Apply Now
+Learn More Request Info / Visit Apply Now

 - A Florida School of Law – Financial Aid